 This connection to real research is not incidental to the pedagogy.
 It is central to it.
 The transit method works as a classroom experiment not because it is a good demonstration of some abstract physics principle but because it is a genuine slice of how contemporary science actually operates.
 The question the experiment answers — is there something out there? — is the same question the professional community is asking.

-The simulation companion to this work — a browser-based model of transit photometry with full limb darkening, exomoon scenarios, and N-body dynamics — is described in this separate post.
+The simulation companion to this work — a browser-based model with documented limb-darkening, exomoon, and N-body paths — is described in this separate post.
 The simulation is the place to go when you want to explore parameter space; the physical experiment is the place to go when you want to understand what a measurement actually is.

 Connection to the astro-lab